jlapeyre/QiskitRuntime.jl/docs/src/dev_notes.md

 * QASM3 programs.
 These are handled by the REST API as plain strings with no encoding. (maybe QASM3 allows utf-8, which receives standard encoding, IDK).
 We do nothing with this at the moment other than store it.

+## Python interop

+You frequently need to refer to Python types in Julia docstrings.
+We need a documentation convention to distinguish Python types from Jula types.

 ## Precompile

 * precompile.jl script works by processing cached jobs in your `~/.qiskit` directory.
 (We cache